 There is a great amount of variation in the use of remote access technology among child welfare caseworkers.
 This lack of mobility represents a problem for many caseworkers.
 Funding for the purchase of mobile technologies for caseworkers was approved.
-The Division of Child Welfare (DCW) with the Colorado Trails Users Group (CTUG) and county leadership have formed a Mobile Technology Work Group to identify a variety of ways to meet the mobile technology needs of caseworkers, including their ability to connect to Trails remotely to enter and retrieve data in the field.
-This would increase the efficiency of child welfare workers’ timely entry of information regarding children and families receiving child welfare services.
-An electronic survey went out to counties to assess the technology needs and requests of counties.
-The committee recommended using an application process for counties to participate in a pilot to test functionality of requested technology before purchasing the majority of devices to ensure connectivity to Trails or a future SACWIS system.
-This work group will have a recommendation to the CDHS Executive Management Team before the end of August 2013.
-The pilot should be completed by December 30, 2013.
+The Division of Child Welfare (DCW) with the Colorado Trails Users Group (CTUG) and county leadership formed a Mobile Technology Work Group to identify a variety of ways to meet the mobile technology needs of caseworkers, including their ability to connect to Trails remotely to enter and retrieve data in the field.
+This will increase the efficiency of child welfare workers’ timely entry of information regarding children and families receiving child welfare services.